paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 Pars.
 (40), (41).
 Pub.
 L. 97–222, § 1(a)(1), (d), redesignated former par.
 (39) as (40) and restructured its provisions by dividing the former introductory provisions into subpars.
 (A) and (B) and by redesignating former subpars.
 (A) and (B) as cls. (i) and (ii), respectively, of subpar.
 (B).
 Former par.
 (40) redesignated (41).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–27 effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, see section 20 of Pub.
+L. 119–27, set out as an Effective Date note under [section 5901 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim), Banks and Banking.

 #### Effective Date of 2022 Amendment; Retroactive Application
 Pub.
 L. 117–151, § 2(h)(2), June 21, 2022, 136 Stat.
 1299, provided that: “The amendments made by subsections (a), (d), (e), and (f) [amending this section and sections 1182, 1183, and 1191 of this title, respectively] shall apply with respect to any case that— “(A) is commenced under title 11, United States Code, on or after March 27, 2020; and “(B) with respect to a case that was commenced on or after March 27, 2020 and before the date of enactment of this Act [June 21, 2022], is pending on the date of enactment of this Act.”